Project-Herophilus/Project-Herophilus-Assets/CloningBuildingRunningSolution.md

 If you don't run the code from an editor or from the maven commands above.
 You can compile the code through the maven commands above to build a jar file.
 Then, go to the /target directory and run the following command: <br/>

+- You will need to build a jar file.
+- Run the jar file with the standard command:
 ```
 java -jar <jarfile>.jar
 ```